Is a graduate of Human Resource Development Management. An office-based staff during weekdays. A writer on the side.

 3. Doodle.
 You don't have to be a pro in order to try.
 Use those pens and bring out the artist in you.
 If you are stuck at home without any way to acquire art materials, then try digital drawing.
 It's free and all you have to do is to download apps like Autodesk Sketchbook and Adobe Illustrator.
 You can just use your finger as a pen to draw or if you have a laptop at home, try installing the app, and use your mouse as a pen instead.

 4. Explore YouTube for tutorials.
-Luckily, we live in a time where so much of free useful content is reachable in just a few clicks: Be it about cooking, calligraphy, wood carving, or travel ideas.
+Luckily, we live in a time where so much free useful content is reachable in just a few clicks: Be it about cooking, calligraphy, wood carving, or travel ideas.
 Satisfy your curiosity or develop a new hobby.

 5. Adopt a self-care routine.
 Maybe you used to work for long hours before the lockdown happened.
 Now is the time to get some rest.
 Meditate.
 Sip coffee in the morning without having to rush.
-Watch the sunrise that you seldom see because you leave your home too early and spend hours getting stuck in the traffic jam.
+Watch the sunrise that you seldom see because you leave your home too early and spend hours getting stuck in a traffic jam.

 7. Write about what's on your mind.
 Try writing poems, essays, or even novels if you think you have a lot of time and an overload of creative juices.
 Who knows?
 The things you do for fun today might be something you do for a living in the future.